An Overview of Urinary Tract Issues in Women

 Urinary incontinence is usually divided into three different types, the first type is urinary incontinence caused by stress and the second form is called urge incontinence.

 Urinary Incontinence Types

-- Stress Urinary Incontinence – happens when performing activities that put “stress” on your bladder, this can be from laughing, sneezing, or physical activities.
+- Stress urinary incontinence – Happens when performing activities that put “stress” on the bladder, this can be from laughing, sneezing or physical activities.
 This type of urinary incontinence is the more common of the two.

 Urinary Incontinence Causes

-- Conditons that have caused stretch the pelvic floor
+- Conditions that have stretched the pelvic floor

 Most urinary tract issues can be cured by strengthening muscles around the bladder, but in some instances a surgical urinary incontinence treatment may be required.
 Common urinary incontinence treatments include:

 - Behavioral modifications

 - Bulking injections